 It’s really important to have an idea of the hard lines and the things you are not okay with on a first date or early on in the dating experience with someone.

-I have worked with multiple women who felt awkward or “lame” for not listening to their inner voice or for saying no and agree to go to a date’s place after dinner on the first date.
+I have worked with multiple women who felt awkward or “lame” for not listening to their inner voice or for saying no and agreeing to go to a date’s place after dinner on the first date.
 You might be thinking, WHAAT?
-I’d NEVER do that! - but this is indicative of poor personal boundaries.
+I’d NEVER do that! - but this is a frequent occurrence.
+Again, it boils down to your comfort level and intention; do you feel safe to take the next step?
+Does it align with your values and what you want for yourself?
+The answer will vary from person to person.

 For some, it was this idea of “how bad could it be…we’ll just talk or watch a movie or something basic and safe”, only to realize that agreeing to go home with someone can open up a whole can of worms in terms of the other person’s expectations.